TimDiekmann/alloc-wg/README.md

 Alloc-WG
 ========

-### IMPORTANT: This crate will be deprecated as soon as most of the collections with allocator support landed upstream which will probably be this October.
+### IMPORTANT: This crate will be deprecated as soon as most of the collections with allocator support landed upstream which will probably be ~this October~ by the end of 2020.

 ---